 As stated in the intro, there are multiple things to look out for when deciding how good a glove it, such as protection, mobility, and feel.

-We researched the lacrosse glove market to find the options that best balance these factors by weighing consumer reviews, manufacturing specs, cost, brand precedent, and more.
+Like all lacrosse equipment, we researched the lacrosse glove market to find the options that best balance these factors by weighing consumer reviews, manufacturing specs, cost, brand precedent, and more.

 Note: If you are looking specifically for goalie gloves, check out our guide to the best goalie lacrosse gloves.

-1) STX Surgeon RZR
+1) STX Surgeon RZR2 Glove

-- Best for: Stick feel, Back hand protection
+- Best for: Flexibility, Stick Feel

 - Colors: White